 The Company has entered into a new lease for office space which commences October 1, 2019 at an estimated monthly cost of \$18,950 for a term of 10 years.
 This lease will be setup as a Right of use leased asset - office space and related lease liability once the lease commences on October 1, 2019.

-For the three-months ended March 31, 2019 and 2018 (Expressed in Canadian Dollars except for share and per share amounts)
+(Expressed in Canadian Dollars except for share and per share amounts)

 14. Related party transactions

 (a) Compensation of key management personnel